httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ## Urgency

-The urgency (`u`) parameter takes an integer between 0 and 7, in descending order of priority.
+The urgency (`u`) parameter value is Integer (see {{Section 3.3.1 of STRUCTURED-FIELDS}}), between 0 and 7 inclusive, in descending order of priority.
+The default is 3.

-The value is encoded as an Integer (see {{Section 3.3.1 of STRUCTURED-FIELDS}}).
-The default value is 3.

 Endpoints use this parameter to communicate their view of the precedence of HTTP responses.
 The chosen value of urgency can be based on the expectation that